 Cat tongue facts

-Now that we’ve went through the most common reasons as to why cats stick their tongues out, it’s time for those interesting cat tongue facts I promised you before.
+Now that we’ve gone through the most common reasons as to why cats stick their tongues out, it’s time for those interesting cat tongue facts I promised you before.

-- Cats don’t have a taste bud for anything that’s sweet.
+- 1) Cats don’t have a taste bud for anything sweet.
 But you shouldn’t be feeding your feline friend with chocolate even if it could taste it!

 The water drinking phenomenon…

-- When drinking water, a cat’s tongue flips with the incredible speed of approximately 4 times per second!
-The swift tongue flicks actually create a flow of water between the kitty’s mouth and the water source.
+- 6) When drinking water, a cat’s tongue flips with the incredible speed of approximately 4 times per second!
+The swift tongue flicks create a flow of water between the kitty’s mouth and the water source.
 In other words, cats can defy the basic laws of gravity!
 Curious about how it happens?
-Just look at some slow motion videos or high speed photographs of cats drinking water.
+Just look at some slow-motion videos or high-speed photographs of cats drinking water.
 The process is absolutely ah-mazing!

 Did you know all of these facts about cat tongues?
 Were you surprised by some of them?
 Or do you have a favorite interesting cat tongue fact that isn’t here?
 Why don’t you share it in the comments below?
 I’d love to read all about it!